bobwere/phonebookapp/README.md

                                    that is the UseContact Model
           Infrastructure Layer  -> this represents the layer which the app communicates with a remote server or local storage in our case its an in memory storage

+Assumptions made

+i) details page is also the edit page for a contact
+i) when adding a contact optional to upload a image (so this is not included in the build)
 ---

 ## Getting Started 🚀